-Now, Uta channels the joy, passion, and discipline she brought to world-class competition into Take The Magic Step®, the health and fitness programs she developed, coaching individuals and groups, and her charity foundation, as well as her speaking engagements and role as a broadcast analyst.
+Now, Uta channels the joy, passion, and discipline she brought to world-class competition into Take The Magic Step®, the health and fitness programs she developed, coaching individuals and groups, and her Take The Magic Step Foundation, as well as her speaking engagements with “Running To Freedom™” and role as a broadcast analyst.

 For her Take The Magic Step audience, Uta aims to provide another bridge to a healthier and happier life.
 “I hope I am able to inspire people whose lives may be on a downturn—because I’ve been there,” she said.
 “People, for me, are the highest form of art.
 Each of us is unique.
 I learn so much from every person I meet.
 I try to see beyond the expression on their faces, to catch a glimpse of their dreams—but also their struggles and worries.
 When someone in need asks me how to reach his or her goals it creates in me the desire to be part of a bridge that may help them to advance on their journey.
 I see their inner beauty and I am in awe.”

 Uta has known heartbreak as well as triumph.
 Her potentially risky departure from the unstable political dictatorship in East Germany… the victory in the “Reunification Marathon” in 1990 that spanned from West Berlin through the Brandenburg Gate into East Berlin… the then unknown pelvic stress fracture that forced her to drop out of the 1996 Olympic Marathon when she was confidently in the lead… and the challenges that come along with starting a business.